-DIRECTOR COMPENSATION - YEAR ENDED DECEMBER 31, 2009
+DIRECTOR COMPENSATION - YEAR ENDED DECEMBER 31, 2010

+Fees Nonqualified

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$) (1) Non-Equity Incentive Plan Compensation (\$) Nonqualified Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$)
+Name Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$) (1) Non-Equity Incentive Plan Compensation (\$) Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$)

-Robert F. Mechur

-(2) \$ 4,412 \$ 4,412

-William Lee (3) 18,904 18,904
+William Lee 16,847 16,847

-Frank Zammataro
+Frank Zammataro 16,847 16,847

-(4) 18,904 18,904

-Kathryn Sayko (4) 18,904 18,904
+Kathryn Sayko 16,847 16,846

-Bernard Perrine (4) 18,904 18,904
+Bernard Perrine 16,847 16,847

-- (1) The amounts shown in this column represent the dollar amounts recognized for share-based compensation expense for financial statement reporting purposes for stock options granted in 2009 and unvested stock options granted in prior years in accordance with FASB ASC Topic 718 Stock Compensation, but without giving effect to estimated forfeitures related to service-based vesting conditions.
-The assumptions used to compute the fair value are disclosed in note 18 (Stock-based Compensation Expense) to our audited financial statements for the year ended December 31, 2009 included in our annual report to stockholders for the year ended December 31, 2009. - (2) Resigned from our board of directors in June 25, 2009. - (3) Elected to our board of directors on June 26, 2009. - (4) Elected to our board of directors effective as of December 8, 2009.
+(1) The amounts shown in this column represent the dollar amounts recognized for share-based compensation expense for financial statement reporting purposes for stock options granted in 2009 and unvested stock options granted in prior years in accordance with FASB ASC Topic 718 - Stock Compensation, but without giving effect to estimated forfeitures related to service-based vesting conditions.
+The assumptions used to compute the fair value are disclosed in note 15 (Stock-based Compensation Expense) to our audited financial statements for the fiscal year ended December 31, 2009.

-During 2009, no cash director fees were earned by or paid to any non-management member of the board of directors.
+During 2010, no cash director fees were earned by or paid to any non-management member of the board of directors but each of our nonemployee directors was reimbursed for ordinary expenses incurred in connection with attendance at meetings of the board of directors.
 In the future, to recruit and maintain qualified directors we believe that we will likely have to begin paying annual retainers, board committee membership and board meeting fees.
 It is not expected that such fees will be paid to any directors who are also our employees.

-In connection with the closing of our initial public offering in December 2009, we granted to each of William Lee, Frank Zammataro, Kathryn Sayko and Bernard Perrine, our four new non-employee directors, an option to purchase 300,000 shares of our common stock at an exercise price of \$0.19 per share, the US dollar equivalent of the initial public offering price of our units in Canadian dollars (Cdn\$0.20) based on the closing buying rate of the Bank of Canada on December 7, 2009 (the date immediately prior to the day on which our initial public offering was declared effective by the SEC).
-These options were 50% vested immediately on grant with the remainder to vest in equal monthly installments over twelve months from the date of grant.
+In connection with the closing of our initial public offering in December 2009, we granted to each of William Lee, Frank Zammataro, Kathryn Sayko and Bernard Perrine, who were new non-employee directors, an option to purchase 300,000 shares of our common stock at an exercise price of \$0.19 per share, the US dollar equivalent of the initial public offering price of our units in Canadian dollars (Cdn\$0.20) based on the closing buying rate of the Bank of Canada on December 7, 2009 (the date immediately prior to the day on which our initial public offering was declared effective by the SEC).
+These options were 50% vested immediately on grant with the remainder to vest in equal monthly installments over 12 months from the date of grant.
 Our 2007 option plan provided for each incoming non-employee director to be granted an option to purchase 250,000 shares of our common stock at the fair market value per share as of the date of grant and an annual grant of 125,000 shares of common stock.
-These options were exercisable at the fair market value of our common stock as of the date of grant and vested, in the case of the initial grant, 50% immediately on grant and the balance ratably, on a monthly basis, over the next twelve months, and in the case of the annual grant, on December 31 in the year granted.
+These options were exercisable at the fair market value of our common stock as of the date of grant and vested, in the case of the initial grant, 50% immediately on grant and the balance ratably, on a monthly basis, over the next 12 months, and in the case of the annual grant, on December 31 in the year granted.